robocomp/robocomp/doc/buildTools.md

 ###rccomp
-This dosent have much functions as of now. `rccomp list` will list all the components.
+This dosent have much functions as of now.

+    usage: rccomp [-h] [{list,listws}]

+ `rccomp list` will list all the components in registered workspaces and `rccomp listws` will list all the components in registered workspaces.

 ###rced